William Nylander Game Preview: Maple Leafs vs. Blue Jackets

-William Nylander will be in action when the Toronto Maple Leafs and Columbus Blue Jackets meet at 7:00 PM ET on Saturday, December 23, 2023.
-Looking to bet on Nylander's props?
-Here is some information to help you.
+William Nylander and the Toronto Maple Leafs will meet the Columbus Blue Jackets at 7:00 PM ET on Friday, December 29, 2023.
+If you're considering a wager on Nylander against the Blue Jackets, we have plenty of info to help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.